-The Company is a participant in two CRADAs, which form a multi-stakeholder approach to pool resources with leading experts, and incorporates the patient perspective early in the identification and development process.
-Retrophin has partnered with the National Institutes of Health's National Center for Advancing Translational Sciences ("NCATS") and leading patient advocacy organizations, NGLY1.org and Alagille Syndrome Alliance ("ALGSA"), aimed at the identification of potential small molecule therapeutics for NGLY1 deficiency and Alagille syndrome, respectively.
+The Company is a participant in two Cooperative Research and Development Agreements ("CRADAs"), which form a multi-stakeholder approach to pool resources with leading experts, and incorporate the patient perspective early in the therapeutic identification and development process.
+We have partnered with the National Institutes of Health's National Center for Advancing Translational Sciences ("NCATS") and leading patient advocacy organizations, CDG Care and Alagille Syndrome Alliance, aimed at the identification of potential small molecule therapeutics for NGLY1 deficiency and Alagille syndrome, respectively.
 There are no treatment options currently approved for these diseases.